pickyourtrail_logo

 Taman Ujung's gardens are one of the best places to visit in Bali and are simply breathtaking.
 As soon as we enter the park, we are surrounded by vibrantly coloured flowers in all different tones.
 In addition to this, there are numerous statues, fountains, shrubs, and potted plants throughout the area.
 Additionally, the expertly crafted topiary trees give the palace a finishing touch.
 One can enjoy the peaceful atmosphere that the garden creates against the backdrop of lakes, mountains, and oceans.
 In the morning and evening, you can see locals here jogging and walking.

 Taman Ujang Palace is endowed with a number of picturesque locations.
 Bale Kapal, which is on its western border, is one such instance.
 You'll get a breathtaking view of the entire palace if you can exert a little effort and ascend the 100 stairs in addition to seeing the European-style buildings.
-Additionally, lakes and gardens provide a colourful background for photographs.
+Additionally, lakes and gardens provide a colourful background for photographs, one of the best things to do in Bali.
 The palace is an ideal place to visit in Bali for pre-wedding shoots.

 This location is in the Seraya village of the Karangasem regency in eastern Bali, about 5 kilometres from the region's capital.
 The closest significant tourist destination is Candidasa, which can be reached in 40 minutes.
 This location is easy to get to if you're travelling to any of the major eastern cities, such as Candidasa, Manggis, or Amed.
 Renting a scooter and travelling alone is the best way to get here.
 It's also a brilliant idea to hire a private driver to help you with your eastern Bali tour.